-Increasing the area of protection in the boreal forest from the current 8.3 per cent to 17 per cent to help meet our international commitments for the Convention on Biological Diversity would result in the protection of more than 890,000 square kilometres.
+Increasing the area of protection in the boreal forest to 17 per cent and beyond to help meet our international commitments for the Convention on Biological Diversity would result in the protection of almost one million square kilometres.
 Through additional protected areas and Indigenous- and community-conserved areas, much larger regions of our northern forests could be protected — and indeed need to be protected — to maintain this forest wilderness and species that live here, such as woodland caribou.
 If we protected at least 50 per cent of Canada’s boreal forest, the total protected area would be larger than Mexico and Central America combined.
 Conserving these forests is important for Canada, and for the world.

 Canada can also better catalogue the sites of high conservation value forests and other sites that have been set aside by industry and recognize the importance of these lands in helping to meet Canada’s goals for protected areas.
 The energy, forestry and mining industries can all be leaders in demonstrating sustainability, responsible resource use and biodiversity conservation to the world.

 Unlike forests in the north, the vast majority of southern forests are on private lands, and their protection and restoration require thousands of individual actions.
 Fortunately, many land owners, farmers, corporations and governments are taking steps to protect these private forests.
 A partnership between TD Bank and the Nature Conservancy of Canada between 2012 and 2016 helped protect 160 square kilometres of forests in southern Canada, under the TD Forests program.